 - Crop Efficiencies and Food Safety Business Practices – At the end of the day, it is all about the plants and providing affordable, healthy, and safe food.

 - One way to ensure affordability is to wring out the waste in the system.
 There is unnecessary waste in the grow systems including water, grow processes, and inefficient operations.
 So, what can be optimized?
-Growers need to be better at water reclamation, energy efficiency, choosing reliable equipment and knowledgeable suppliers, responding to supply chain shortages, and using existing resources wisely.
+Growers need to be better at initiating water reclamation and energy efficiency best practices.
+Choosing reliable equipment and knowledgeable suppliers, responding to supply chain shortages, and using existing resources are wise business decisions.

 - Because of inefficient crop production, lack of crop standards and performance baselines are difficult to set and monitor consistently.
 According to one attendee, growers need to understand the balance between CO2 and lighting to balance the ideal amount of nutrients needed by plants which will save time, money, water, and supplies.